hidalgok/ZeroDollarToaster/README.md

 * Cancel Button!

-*no actual toast is ever made or will ever be made with this app
+*no actual toast is made with this app*